markqvist/Reticulum/docs/source/interfaces.rst

 behaviour of the interface from a number of options.

  - The default value is ``full``.
-In this mode, all discovery, meshing and transpor functionality is available.
+In this mode, all discovery, meshing and transport functionality is available.

  - In the ``access_point`` (or shorthand ``ap``) mode, the interface will operate as a network access point.
 In this